Probing hadronic gamma-ray and high-energy neutrino emission from Gaia DR2 star clusters: Non-thermal particle production in star clusters

-In spite of these complications, here we give an approximate estimation of the SNR contribution to the SC $\gamma$-ray emission, making several simplifying assumptions.
-First of all, we remark that when SNe have exploded the size of the bubble is determined using the total luminosity given by Eq.~\eqref{eq:L_tot}, as already anticipated in \S\ref{sec:model}.
-Secondly, we note that when a SN explodes, it initially expands inside the SC core, then in the cold fast wind until it reaches the WTS, and finally proceeds through the hot bubble.
-Because the mass enclosed in the SC core and in the cold wind is usually much smaller than the mass of the ejecta, the SN kinetic energy is mainly released in the hot bubble\footnote{This condition has been verified for all the SCs in our sample and it holds but one exception, namely Wd1.
+Despite these complications, here we give an approximate estimation of the SNR contribution to the SC $\gamma$-ray emission, making several simplifying assumptions.
+Firstly, we remark that when SNe have exploded, the size of the bubble is determined using the total luminosity given by Eq.~\eqref{eq:L_tot}, as anticipated in \S\ref{sec:model}.
+Secondly, when an SN explodes, it initially expands inside the SC core, then in the cold fast wind until it reaches the WTS, and finally proceeds through the hot bubble.
+Because the mass enclosed in the SC core and in the cold wind is usually much smaller than the mass of the ejecta, the kinetic energy of SN is released mainly in the hot bubble\footnote{This condition has been verified for all the SCs in our sample with one exception, namely Wd1.
 For this cluster, the wind mass enclosed within the TS radius is $\sim 5.5\, \rm M_{\odot}$ hence of the same order of the typical ejecta mass of a SN.}.
 Hence we approximate the SNR evolution as if it were expanding only inside the hot and uniform bubble.
 Despite the fact that we are thus neglecting the very early evolutionary stage of SNRs, when the shock expands inside the SC core and particle acceleration probably reaches the highest energies \citep{2010MNRAS.406.2633Schure}, we note that the total swept-up mass at this stage remains small enough that the amount of accelerated particles is negligible with respect to the subsequent phase and contributes only marginally to the final spectrum \citep{Cristofari+2020}.
 Our model, therefore, underestimates the CR spectrum at the highest energies.